apduvuri/Migrate-to-AzureDBPostgreSQL/migration-service-Azure-DB-PostgreSQL/Offline-Migrations/IaaS-to-Flexible-offline-migration-using-ARM-Template.md

             "type": "String",
             "metadata": {
                 "description": "Target Azure database for PostgreSQL Flexible Server name to which data will be migrated" }
         },
-        "migrationName": {
-            "type": "String",
-            "metadata": {
-                "description": "Name of the migration from the source server to target server" }
-        },
         "sourceServerResourceId": {